MPredova/SiteProject/README.md

 # SiteProject
-For the practice in LaptopMedia I had to make this site from a psd file
+For the practice in InternetMedia I had to make this site from a psd file